I am Tom Glindon and I am an Osteopath. I treat a wide range of conditions in patients of all ages.

 What is unique about how you work?

-Aside from standard Osteopathic techniques such as manipulation, I like to utilise lymphatic drainage techniques to help reduce inflammation as well as trying to reduce fascial adhesions (tissue pain) that may make the difference between an injury feeling better or not recurring for an extended period.
+Aside from standard Osteopathic techniques such as manipulation, I like to reduce to reduce fascial adhesions (tissue pain) using a massage tool.
+This may make the difference between an injury feeling better or not recurring for an extended period.

 Who has influenced you most in your career as an Osteopath?